 The city of Malaga in Andalusia, Spain, is a perfect location for a long weekend away.
-Here’s a suggested itinerary for a weekend in Malaga
+Here’s a suggested itinerary for a three day weekend in Malaga

 Updated 31st May 2018

 I’d never really thought of visiting Malaga until recently.
 But after one weekend, I came home knowing that it won’t be long til I visit again.
 I didn’t really know what to expect from the city, and certainly didn’t expect to love it as much as I did!

 But then there’s a lot to love about Malaga.

 The weather was stunning throughout our visit, and the city gets over 300 days of sunshine per year.
 Temperatures average around 25C throughout the year, and there’s a cooling sea breeze.
 The architecture is beautiful, and you’re bound to find plenty to keep you entertained throughout your visit.